 Another common misconception these days, is that designer crossbreeds are healthier than pedigrees, because of ‘hybrid vigour’.
 Unfortunately, due to the popularity and the vast prices that these crosses can fetch, there are many unscrupulous people who are just breeding with anything, without any of the health checks that reputable breeders will do, resulting in dogs that have as many, if not more, issues.

-If you are looking for a puppy and are not sure what breeds to consider, a good start is to visit Discover Dogs at Crufts and have a look at some of the breeds and talk to the breeders.... they want to home their dogs to the right people, so will generally give honest advice about their breed.
+If you are looking for a puppy and are not sure what breeds to consider, a good start is to visit Discover Dogs held twice a year, at the NEC outside Birmingham as part of Crufts in March and ExCel in London in October.
+This will give you chance to have a look at some of the breeds and talk to the breeders…. they want to home their dogs to the right people, so will generally give honest advice about their breed.

 If you are thinking about getting a new dog/puppy, then Positive Dog Training Solutions is happy to offer free advice to help you choose your forever dog.